knewplay/book-programming-essential/toolset/tools.md

 [//]: # "Talk about the concept of pull requests and code reviews."

 ### Best Practices and Etiquette
+If you are doing everything correctly, you will never need to revert back to some previous commit that you've made.
+Ideally, when you are experimenting, you should be creating new branches for every new feature you want to add to the project.
+However, in ever you do have to revert back to some previous version of your code, then

 # Search Engine